April 4 - May 1

 Art inspired by poetry

 As a way to mix our media, CVAC has asked 12 well-known poets to compose poems on themes of isolation and invigoration.
-And now we are asking member artists to register to paint their interpretations of poems.
-The results will be included in a printed catalogue and also displayed in the art show.
+The final art show will features several paintings interpreting each poem.

 Ekphrastic means a “description” in Greek.
 According to the Poetry Foundation, “an ekphrastic poem is a vivid description of a scene or, more commonly, a work of art.
 Through the imaginative act of narrating and reflecting on the “action” of a painting or sculpture, the poet may amplify and expand its meaning.”

 From The Iliad to Moby Dick, there are plenty of examples of writers describing art.